The Godfather movies in order The Godfather Marathon

 The Godfather Part III Movie 162 min.
 1990In the midst of trying to legitimize his business dealings in 1979 New York and Italy, aging mafia don, Michael Corleone seeks forgiveness for his sins while taking a young protege under his wing.USER SCORE 7

-Watching the Godfather trilogy as originally released (Part I, II, III) provides a fascinating blend of past and present, especially in The Godfather Part II.
-However, if you're planning a marathon and want to follow the story linearly from Vito Corleone's rise to Michael's tragic fate, the chronological order is a game-changer.
-It allows you to experience the full development of the Corleone crime family without time jumps, enhancing the emotional weight and dramatic buildup.
+Watching the Godfather trilogy as originally released (Part I, II, III) is a fascinating blend of past and present, especially in The Godfather Part II.
+But if you're planning a marathon and want to follow the story line from Vito Corleone's rise to Michael's tragic fate, the chronological order is key.
+It lets you experience the full development of the Corleone crime family without time jumps, making the emotional weight and dramatic buildup more intense.

 The Godfather Part II (Young Vito Segments)